ashishamith/VeriPol.AI/README.md

 - 😞 Customer Satisfaction
 - ⚖️ Regulatory Compliance

-**VeriPol AI** aims to streamline and automate this workflow using Artificial Intelligence and Generative AI.
+**VeriPol.AI** aims to streamline and automate this workflow using Artificial Intelligence and Generative AI.

 ---